ProtoSchool/protoschool.github.io/README.md

 | A markdown file containing the **text of the assignment shown in the exercise box**|`01-exercise.vue`| Required | Required | Not Used |
 | A markdown file containing the **text of the optional useful concepts box**|`01-concepts.md`| Optional | Optional | Optional |

-Here's a look at how these files work together to create the content of your lesson:
+In the example below, four files stored in the `tutorial/Basics` directory work together to create the second lesson in that tutorial.

 ![screenshot](public/lesson_sources.png)